Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Introduction

 \ul{In summary, our main contributions are}: \begin{itemize} \item We conducted the first study that takes a ``process'' view of DL reengineering activities (\cref{sec:Method}). \item We analyze \BugNum defects from \RepoNum repositories in order to describe the characteristics of the defects in DL reengineering projects (\cref{RQ1 results}--\cref{RQ4 results}). \item We complement this quantitative failure study with qualitative data on reengineering practices and challenges (\cref{RQ5 results}).
-Our subjects included open-source practitioners.
-However, due to recruiting difficulties, we also coordinated a two-year engineering effort by a student team to enrich this part of the study.
+Our subjects included 2 open-source contributors \new{and 4 industry} practitioners. \new{To have a more comprehensive perspective,} we also coordinated a two-year engineering effort by a student team to enrich this part of the study.
 To the best of our knowledge, this second approach is novel. \item We illustrate the challenges and practices of DL model reengineering with a novel reengineering process workflow.
 We propose future directions for practical and empirical research based on our results and analysis (\cref{sec:Discussion}). \end{itemize}